dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

 ### Rotate your tokens

-It's recommended that you rotate your PATs at regular intervals for security purposes.
-To rotate your PATs, create a new token and, once it's in place, delete the old token.
+To maintain best security practices, it's recommended that you regularly rotate your PATs.
+To do so, create a new token and delete the old one once it's in place.

 To delete a token: